High School History Teacher Requirements and Career Information

 High school history teachers for private high schools are not required to have licenses.
 However, many private high schools still require teachers to hold a bachelor's degree and prefer those who have also completed teacher preparation programs.

-According to the U.S. Bureau of Labor Statistics (BLS), high school teachers, including history teachers, held 946,730 jobs in 2013 (www.bls.gov).
-The BLS also reported that employment opportunities were expected to grow by 6% between the years 2012-2022, though this growth would be dependent on various levels of education spending in each state and locality.
+According to the U.S. Bureau of Labor Statistics (BLS), high school teachers, including history teachers, held 962,820 jobs in 2015 (www.bls.gov).
+The BLS also reported that employment opportunities were expected to grow by 6% between the years 2014-2024 for high school teachers, though this growth would be dependent on various levels of education spending in each state and locality.

-In May of 2013, the BLS indicated that secondary school teachers made a mean annual salary of $58,260.
+In May of 2015, the BLS indicated that secondary school teachers made a mean annual salary of $60,440.
 Many teachers were afforded the opportunity to earn extra income by advising, teaching or coaching extracurricular activities and by conducting summer classes.
-The majority of teachers, in 2012, belonged to a teachers' union, which was responsible for setting hours and wages.
+In 2014, high school teachers had more workers that belonged to a teachers' union than any other profession, and the union was responsible for setting hours and wages.

 High school history teachers work with students to better understand historical events.
 They typically need a bachelor's degree in history, and to complete a teacher education program, either while an undergraduate or after college.
 Job opportunities for high school teachers, including those who teach history, are predicted to grow 6% between 2014 and 2024.